Arson Defense Lawyer Oklahoma City: Adam R. Banner

 What is the Sentence for First Degree Arson?

-The sentence for first degree arson in Oklahoma ranges from 5 to 50 years in prison, depending on the defendant’s past criminal record, with an additional fine of up to tenty-five thousand dollars ($25,000).
-First degree arson is classified as a Class A3 felony and applies when a person burns an occupied structure or sets fire to another person.
+First degree arson is a Class A3 felony that includes prison sentences that range from 5 to 30 years, depending on the defendant’s past criminal record, with an additional fine of up to twenty-five thousand dollars ($25,000).
+First degree arson is charged when a person burns an occupied structure or sets fire to another person.
 A defendant with no prior felony convictions faces a sentencing range of 5 to 30 years.
 A defendant with 1 or 2 prior non violent felony convictions faces a sentencing range of 10 to 40 years.
 A defendant with a serious prior felony or 3 or more non violent felony convictions faces a sentencing range of 15 to 50 years.
 First degree arson is designated as a violent crime under Oklahoma law, which requires the defendant to serve at least 85 percent of any imposed sentence before becoming eligible for parole.
 Oklahoma law also requires the trial judge to inform the jury that the 85 percent time served requirement will apply to any prison sentence they impose.

 The table below shows the sentencing ranges for a conviction on charges of first degree arson in Oklahoma.